slerman12/Help-me/2-Opposing-views.md

 #### Ascent of a Jewish old grandpa

-In 2016, Bernie Sanders was the first presidential candidate I was old enough to vote for.
+In 2016, Bernie Sanders was the first presidential candidate I was old enough to vote for, and voted for.

 I wanted to donate to his campaign early, from a link in one of his emails.
 My mom cautioned me that the email might've been spam because my description sounded too good to be true.
 He wasn’t a household name yet.
 She doesn’t think that anymore.
 We both ended up donating, multiple times.
 But he was an unlikely figure in any politics, American or otherwise, devoted to principled [governance](https://github.com/animal-tree/Governance/blob/main/Does-Nature-Endorse%3F.md), e.g. universal healthcare, not politics.